 La Petanque has a great interest in the medical field, both in prevention in rehabilitation.

-Its leisure practice is, in particularly, a gentle but undeniable physical activity – displacements, deflections, movements … – perfect for keeping in good physical shape, especially the elderly.
+Its leisure practice is, in particular, a gentle but undeniable physical activity – displacements, deflections, movements … – perfect for keeping in good physical shape, especially the elderly.

-Indeed it has been scientifically proven that physical activity protects against harmful effects of inactivity.
-Throwing bowls accentuates the benefits of these practices for the heart and, more generally, in the fight against all chronic non transmitted diseases.
+Indeed it has been scientifically proven that physical activity protects against the harmful effects of inactivity.
+Throwing bowls accentuates the benefits of these practices for the heart and, more generally, in the fight against all chronic non-transmitted diseases.

-Similarly the impact on maintaining good joint flexibility is certain, because the bowls, forcing people to move, ensures joint maintenance and maintaining good muscle tone.
+Similarly, the impact on maintaining good joint flexibility is certain, because the bowls, forcing people to move, ensure joint maintenance and maintaining good muscle tone.